 What are weak bases?

-Weak bases do not completely dissociate into their constituents ion when dissolved in water or aqueous solution.
+Weak bases do not completely dissociate into their constituent ions when dissolved in water or an aqueous solution.
 Some parts of the weak base break apart into ions while others parts remain undissociated inside the solution.

-As compared to strong base that dissociate 100% in solution, weak bases dissociate only 5-10%.
+As compared to strong bases that dissociate 100% in solution, weak bases dissociate only 5-10%.

 Although alkalis are usually soluble in water, some exceptions do exist.
 Barium carbonate, for instance, is only soluble when it reacts with an acidic aqueous solution.